Media Literacy and Media Advocacy for Social Work: A Toolkit for Faculty and Students

 Media literacy and advocacy skills help social workers share their knowledge and advocate for the people they serve.
 This is especially important in the practice of international social work.
 Yet, according to Lens (2002), social work curricula pays little attention to media literacy and the importance of developing the skills to publish about issues in the popular media.

-The course materials on this page are designed to: a) help students cultivate media literacy; and, b) practice skills to engage in media advocacy, so that as new practitioners they can join the public conversation about their fields of expertise, and advocate for social change efforts.
+The course materials on this page are designed to: a) help students cultivate media literacy, and b) practice skills to engage in media advocacy, so that as new practitioners they can join the public conversation about their fields of expertise and advocate for social change efforts.
 Each of these aims is relevant for interrelated reasons.

 First, media literacy is crucial for social work, particularly international social work practice.
 Students must learn how to recognize superficial representations of local and global issues in other regions of the world.
 They must understand how misrepresentations can negatively shape public perception and affect foreign aid and other policy decisions.